HectorPenades/dataset_reiden_multishot/README.md

      &nbsp;&nbsp;&nbsp;&nbsp;create_test_data_multiple(prid, i, &tag); <br />

-NOTE:be careful with PRID samples whose identification number is higher than 200, because different people in cam a and b are labbelled with the same number, from id 200.
+NOTE: be careful with PRID samples whose identification number is higher than 200, because different people in cam a and b are labbelled with the same number, from id 200.
 Alternative solution: remove samples with ID higher than 200 in cam_a set, they are not neccesarry in the training and test described in [3].

 <br />